 - We supported the case of Alex Paxton who was given a Fixed Penalty Notice (FPN) for failing to stop at a red light when he positioned himself ahead of a stop line because the cycle box had been blocked by a car.
-Alex contested the FPN and the Crown eventually dropped the case.
+Alex contested the FPN and the CPS dropped the case.

 - We supported the case of Kristian Gregory who was given a FPN for riding on the pavement when he strayed from a sub-standard cycle path.
 CDF supported Kristian’s claim that prosecuting him was not in the public interest and that the contradictory signage at the location made it impossible to tell what is legal.
 The CPS dropped the case.